 Note the inconsistent usage of a) specifying the VO name in the path part, b) leading '/' characters on the path, c) specification of the site name in the path, and d) including the "voname: " prefix.
-We should decide on what the correct behavior is, now!

-We suggest the following: the GlueSAPath is a component in how a program should try to access the file.
+We suggest the following: the GlueSAPath is a component (how about "path") in how a program should try to access the file.
 We expect to be able to use it like this:

-srm://GlueSEUniqueID/GlueSAPath/users_file
+srm://se-hostname/GlueSAPath/users\file